etstieber/Loan-Stars/README.md

                     df = pd.DataFrame(mean_inc.loc[state_unemp['year'] == year])
                     lending_x["mean_inc"][i] = df[state]
 ```
-Agorithm used to index match annual data frm the macro datasets and add it to the client dataset.
+Agorithm used to index match annual data from the macro datasets and add it to the client dataset.

 ```python
 state_list = stfips.merge(state_list, on = "state", how  = "left")